yiyuma/technical-tutorials/Overall/Basic.md

     - Array with square brackets[] (["Java", "JavaScript","C#", "Python"])
     - null

+**JSON Data Binding with Jackson (Converting JSON data to a Java POJO)** <br>
+***Jackson*** handles data binding between JSON and Java POJO with getter and setter method.
+JSON to Java POJO with setter methods on POJO.
+Java POJO to JSON with getter methods on POJO.
+Spring Boot will automatically handle Jackson integration (Spring Boot Stater Web).
+JSON data being passed to REST controller is converted to Java POJO.
+Java POJO being returned from REST controller is converted to JSON.

 **CSV** (Comma-Separated Values) is text file format that uses commas to separat values.